lachlanjohnston/clothSimulation/README.md

  ### Method

  The cloth will be rendered using OpenGL 3.2.
-A (TBD) linear algerbra library will be used in order to compute different aspects of the physics model.
+A (TBD) linear algebra library will be used in order to compute different aspects of the physics model.
 The cloth will be simulated using a simple display loop, where all objects are updated by their respective physics engine, and then pushed to an OpenGL renderer to be drawn to the screen.

  -- INSERT MATH HERE --